yazz/VisualJS/README.md

 <img width="350" alt="portfolio_view" src="https://raw.githubusercontent.com/yazz/visualjavascript/master/public/driver_icons/visualjavascript.jpg"></img>

 ## What is Visual Javascript?
 Visual Javascript is a tool for building webapps on your intranet.
-It runs on PC/Mac (desktop application or NodeJS), or on a Linux/Windows server (Docker, Kubernetes or NodeJS).
+It runs on PC/Mac (desktop application or NodeJS), or Linux/Windows servers (Docker, Kubernetes or NodeJS).
 To develop an app:

 - Start Visual Javascript
 - Create the app in your web browser